Arizona set to alter jury selection process

 In a 7-2 ruling, the nation’s high court said the prosecutor’s actions unconstitutionally denied Batson his right to a fair trial and his right to equal treatment under the law.

-Since then, any time there has been a peremptory challenge to a minority juror the attorney needs to articulate a non-racial reason for his or her decision.
-But Swann and McMurdie said the data they've seen convinces them that it still means fewer minorities on juries, even with lawyers citing what they claim is a legitimate reason.
+Since then, any time there has been a peremptory challenge to a minority juror, the attorney needs to articulate a non-racial reason for his or her decision.
+But Swann and McMurdie said the data they have seen convinces them that it still means fewer minorities on juries, even with lawyers citing what they claim is a legitimate reason.

 “There can be no doubt that race continues to play a major role in the exercise of peremptories decades after Batson was decided,” they wrote.